-Braford is a rather ambiguous term, as it can refer to either crossbred or purebred cattle.
-The crossbreed, which shall be called the F1 Braford throughout this post, is the result of a Brahman/Hereford mating.
-The pure breed also has a similar origin.
+Braford is a rather ambiguous term, as it can refer to either crossbred or purebred composite cattle with both taurine and zebu influence.
+The crossbred cattle, which shall be called F1 Brafords throughout this post (F1 represents the first generation of a cross), are the result of a Brahman x Hereford mating.
+The pure breed has a similar origin.
 In that case, however, most of the crossbreeding occurred in the mid-1900s.

 The first real progress with the cross came in 1947 when Alto Adams Jr. of southern Florida took up the experiment.
 He started with a herd of Brahman cows and crossed them with Hereford bulls.
 He was pleased with the quality of the calves, but quickly realized that he was going to have difficulty maintaining his bulls.
 The Herefords wilted in the blistering heat and humidity of Florida.
 The next generation of herd sires was going to have to come from his F1 Brafords.

 Adams selected the bull calves with the best weaning and yearling weights to cross to his cows, and a breeding program began.
 After a few generations of linebreeding, he began to see cattle with the hardiness and beef characteristics he wanted.
 The best bulls were selected as the foundation of the new breed that was developing, and the purebred Braford appeared on the cattle scene.
 It has since been adopted by many business-minded cattlemen in the South.

 The Braford is purely a beef breed, sometimes used for crossbreeding to other beef breeds for calves with extra hybrid vigor.
 It is also sometimes used in rodeos.